Saranya3/To-Do-List/README.md

 # To-Do-List
-Simple To-Do List Using JavaScript
+Simple To-Do List Using HTML, CSS and JavaScript